davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 Last but not least, the `sklearn`-based code is arguably more readable.
 Also, the use of a dedicated library can help avoiding bugs (see e.g. the `numpy.argpartition` caveat above) that may be inadvertently introduced in the code.

-However, if the search space is large (say, several million vectors), both the time needed to compute nearest-neighbors and RAM needed to carry out the search may be large.
+However, if the search space is large (say, several million vectors), both the time needed to compute nearest neighbors and RAM needed to carry out the search may be large.
 We thus need additional tricks to solve the problem!

 ![haystack](https://upload.wikimedia.org/wikipedia/commons/4/42/Needle_in_haystack6.jpg "Some search problems can be hard.")